iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Why does decoding matter
+  - name: Why does decoding matter?
   - name: Very brief preliminaries
   - name: Deterministic vs. stochastic approaches
   - name: Deterministic